apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Martino: Lionel Messi in doubt to make MLS debut Saturday**
+**SpaceX Crew-7 launch scrubbed**

-You can read more about it [here](https://www.espn.com/soccer/story/_/id/38259083/lionel-messi-doubt-make-mls-debut-saturday-martino).
+You can read more about it [here](https://www.wesh.com/article/spacex-crew-7-launch-scrubbed/44909297).

 ## Requirements
 - Python 3.8